 Yes, even yorkies.
 Yes, even poodles.
-And yes, even Doodles.
+And yes, even Doodles

 Shedding is a natural part of the life cycle of your dog’s hair.
 Now, some dogs do shed more than others - they don’t call them “German Shedders” for no reason - but no matter the texture…all dogs shed.

 Brushing is the best solution to shedding - even for the “non-shedding” dogs.
-I’m sure you’ve heard of the Furminator, which removes undercoat from heavily shedding breeds like Shepherds and Huskies.
+I’m sure you’ve heard of the Furminator, which removes undercoats from heavily shedding breeds like Shepherds and Huskies.
 It’s satisfying (if a little bit annoying) to pull clumps of hair out of your dog’s coat during shedding season.

 So what kind of tools do you need for non-shedding dogs?

-If you have a non-shedding breed of dog, your choice of brush is even more important.
+If you have a "non-shedding" breed of dog, your choice of brush is even more important.
 Most pet owners are really good at brushing the mantle of the hair - the outer layer.
 But in order to keep your pet’s coat in the best shape, you need to make sure you’re brushing down to the skin.
 Pin brushes are good, but you need to make sure you have a good quality slicker brush and a metal comb.

 You will also need plenty of patience, treats, and an iron resolve.
 Teaching your dog to accept brushing is a task in and of itself.
 Unless you plan on having your dog bathed/groomed weekly by professionals or keeping their hair short - it’s a necessary evil.

 If you don’t brush your (poodle, doodle, bichon, shih tzu, maltese, yorkie, coton, schnauzer, westie, the list goes on…) daily/several times a week, your “non-shedding” dog’s hair will continue its life cycle.
 Dead hair will fall out, but instead of floating around your house, it will become tangled with its neighbors.

 If they’ve been there for some time, removing mats causes its own set of problems.
 Blood rushing back to the surface of the skin as circulation improves means tingling/itching skin.
 Mat removal haircuts often mean scratching and biting at the newly recovered skin, which then results in abrasions and hot spots.

 Removing mats with a clipper is easier but still delicate work.
 The hair must be cut short enough to go *under* the mats resulting in the “shaved” look most people want to avoid.
 Clipping so close to the skin can cause irritation and clipper burn, even with the most skilled groomer.

 Whether you have a Labrador that leaves hair all over your apartment or a Maltese that seems not to shed at all, it’s very important that you make time for maintenance brushing at least several times a week.
-Well-maintained skin and coat is an important step to keeping your pet healthy overall.
+A well-maintained skin and coat is an important step to keeping your pet healthy overall.